smitsuriya32/File-Management-System-CLI/README.md

 ### Installation

-Step 1: Clone the repository to your local machine:
+Step 1: Clone the repository to your local machine

 Step 2: To add additional dependencies

     - npm i